dalong0514/readnotes/20200201读书笔记/2020096JavaScript-The-Good-PartsR00.md

 JavaScript has a very powerful object literal notation.
 Objects can be created simply by listing their components.
 This notation was the inspiration for JSON, the popular data interchange format.
 (There will be more about JSON in Appendix E.)

-1『 a very powerful object literal notation. 是 JS 的又一大特点。』
+1-2『 a very powerful object literal notation. 是 JS 的又一大特点。 附录里的 JSON 实例要反复去研读。』

 A controversial feature in JavaScript is prototypal inheritance.
 JavaScript has a class-free object system in which objects inherit properties directly from other objects.
 This is really powerful, but it is unfamiliar to classically trained programmers.
 If you attempt to apply classical design patterns directly to JavaScript, you will be frustrated.
 But if you learn to work with JavaScript’s prototypal nature, your efforts will be rewarded.